-Two options for conducting PGM simulations using the products provided by the IWDW for NEPA projects are outlined below.
+Two approaches for conducting PGM simulations using the products provided by the IWDW for NEPA projects are outlined below.

-Option 1: Future-Year Baseline and Project Modeling:
+Approach 1: Future-Year Baseline and Project Modeling:

 Download the executables or model versions used for the WAQS model platform.

 Download the future-year baseline (e.g., 2018, 2020, etc.) PGM platform, meteorology, and emissions datasets from the IWDW.
 In this approach, the NEPA contractor does not need to download any of the base case modeling data sets.